 We Went to Chinatown 4 Times in 7 Days

 It’s that good.
 We kept finding ourselves back there again, visiting the same restaurants and walking the same streets.
-This 24 city blocks long neighborhood is one of the top tourist attractions in San Francisco for a good reason.
+This 24-block-long neighborhood is one of the top tourist attractions in San Francisco for a good reason.

 San Francisco Chinatown History